mhenke/CFML-in-100-minutes/cfml100mins.markdown

 In CFML, a ColdFusion component (CFC) file contains data and methods.
 Components are a building blocks for objects.
-Objects know information, called `attributes`, and can do actions, called `methods`.
-In ColdFusion the `cffunction` tag is used to define methods within a CFC.
+Objects know information, called 'attributes', and can do actions, called 'methods'.
+In ColdFusion the 'cffunction' tag is used to define methods within a CFC.

 For an example of an object, think about you as a human being.
 You have attributes like height, weight, and eye color.
 You have methods like walk, run, wash dishes, and daydream.
 Different kinds of objects have different attributes and methods.
-In the next sections we’ll look at a few specific instructions in CFML.
+In the next sections we'll look at a few specific instructions in CFML.

-In CFML we define an object using the `cfcomponent` instruction and save the file as `.cfc`.
-Here’s an example defining the object type `PersonalChef.cfc`:
+In CFML we define an object using the 'cfcomponent' instruction and save the file as '.cfc'.
+Here's an example defining the object type 'PersonalChef.cfc':

 <table>
 <tr>